williamcpierce/Overview/README.md

 ### Quick Start

-1. Launch Overview and open a new preview window
+1. Create a new preview window from the menu bar icon
-2. Select a window to capture from the available windows list
+2. Select a window to capture from the source windows list
-3. Click "Start Preview"
+3. Enable edit mode via context menu or menu bar icon to move/resize preview windows
+4. Close preview windows via context menu

 ### Controls